 - Your child’s physical activity level and lifestyle

 Children with autism who are potty-training need incontinence products that are easy to put on and take off.
 That’s why training pants and pull-on underwear for kids are a good bet.
 Youth training pants look and act like real underwear while being absorbent enough to catch leakage so they may help your child get used to a bathroom routine.

-If your child has heavy urinary incontinence, children’s diapers, also known as baby diapers, are a good option for daytime and nighttime use.
+If your child has heavy urinary incontinence, children’s diapers may be a good option.
 Diapers are often highly absorbent, and they’re easy to make quick changes too.

-In addition, if your child frequently experiences nighttime bedwetting, incontinence underpads, which are sometimes called chux, are a good product to have.
-Underpads are a thin, absorbent incontinence product that lays flat underneath your child in their bed or car seat.
-You can use an underpad anywhere your child sits or sleeps as backup security against leaks.
+In addition, if your child frequently experiences nighttime bedwetting, incontinence underpads (chux) may be a good product for you.
+Underpads are a thin, absorbent incontinence product that lays flat underneath your child in their bed or car seat as backup security against leaks.